canonical/zookeeper-operator/README.md

 Updates to private keys for certificate signing requests (CSR) can be made via the `set-tls-private-key` action.

-Updates can be done with auto-generated keys with:
+Updates can be done using auto-generated keys with:

 ```shell
 juju run-action zookeeper/0 set-tls-private-key --wait